immobiliare/Glider/README.md

 # Requirements

-Glider can be installed in any platform which supports:
+Glider can be installed on any platform which supports:

 - iOS 14+, macOS Catalina+, watchOS 7+, tvOS 13+
 - Xcode 13.2+
 - Swift 5.5+

-# Tests Suite

-Glider offers an extensive suite of unit tests for Glider Core Logger and third party packages under the `/Tests` folder.

-Moreover the entire package is powered by [SwiftLint](https://github.com/realm/SwiftLint) for a better code quality.

 # Installation